Our group at Georgia Tech strives to

 I will not reply if

 We talked very recently and I have already said that I cannot offer an opportunity in the near future

 The email addresses me inappropriately ("Hey Cristina", "Dear Madam", "Dear Sir", or other unprofessional salutations)

 The email could have been sent to any group at any institution (that is, it does not even mention Georgia Tech or my research area)

-The email only mentions interest in being funded but does not provide any details about background and interests in my research area
+The email only mentions an interest in being funded but does not provide any details about the student's background and interests

 Additional information specific to undergraduate students, graduate students, postdoctoral researchers, and visiting scholars can be found below.

 Additional information about the GT AE programs, how to apply, and deadlines are below:

 We can host visiting students from other institutions, but they are expected to have their own funding (more in the dedicated section below).

-Unfortunately, we may not always be able to accommodate all those who reach out, regardless of fit and qualifications.
-This is in part due to funds availability (for funded positions) and because I commit to mentoring people closely, which requires time and energy.
+Unfortunately, we may not always be able to accommodate all those who reach out, regardless of fit and qualifications, due to a large number of requests.